Crime Briefs: Parachute woman accused of driving over ex

 At the jail, the 29-year-old made suicidal statements, prompting a strip search in which jail deputies discovered 10 small purple baggies of methamphetamine, about 18 grams in total, and a glass pipe hidden under her breasts.

-She was charged with possession of a controlled substance with intent to distribute, a level 2 drug felony; possession of a controlled substance, a level 4 drug felony; introduction of contraband, a level 4 drug felony; first-degree trespass, a class 5 felony; and possession of drug paraphernalia, a petty offense.
+She was then charged with possession of a controlled substance with intent to distribute, a level 2 drug felony; possession of a controlled substance, a level 4 drug felony; introduction of contraband, a level 4 drug felony; first-degree trespass, a class 5 felony; and possession of drug paraphernalia, a petty offense.

 Support Local Journalism